cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 {% autocrossref %}

-*Added in protocol version 70213 of Dash Core as described by DIP4*
+*Added in protocol version 70213 of Lifetioncoin Core as described by DIP4*

 The Coinbase (CbTx) special transaction adds information to the block’s coinbase transaction that enables verification of the deterministic masternode list without